emotion-js/emotion/docs/css-prop.md

 ## Style Precedence

-Class names containing emotion styles from the `className` prop override `css` prop styles.
-Class names from sources other than emotion are ignored and simply passed on along with the computed emotion class name.
-The precedence order may seem counter-intuitive, but it allows developers predictably compose components due to the fact that `css` prop styles defined in the parent overwrite the styles defined inside the child.
+* Class names containing emotion styles from the `className` prop override `css` prop styles.
+* Class names from sources other than emotion are ignored and appended to the computed emotion class name.

+The precedence order may seem counter-intuitive, but it allows components with styles defined on the `css` prop to be customized via the `className` prop passed from the parent.

 The `P` component in this example has its default styles overridden in the `ArticleText` component.